MT91-dev/MT91-dev/README.md

 I have completed my Undergrad in Environmental Engineering and I have close to 6 years of experience working in chemical analytics as a data analyst and in the Engineering Consulting field as a Project Manager.
 👀 Asides from my interests in programming, development and apps, I like to spend time at the gym, listening to all kinds of music, video games, playing guitar, catching the sought after animes, and being a complete nerd.
 🌱 In the bootcamp thus far, I have learned JavaScript, HTML and CSS and React, but I plan to expand my horizons as I become more involved in this space.
-💞️ I have several conttributions, which include some handy one page apps, as well as a full-stack app that I recently completed in a team, you can view the app here: <a href="https://github.com/Leeyanhawrt/Smart-To-Do-List">Visit link on Github here!</a>

 <p align="center">
 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=MT91-DEV&theme=github_dark&layout=compact">